stride3d/stride-docs/en/manual/game-studio/layout.md

 ## Changing the layout

 You can rearrange all panels in Game Studio by grabbing their titlebar or tab and dragging.
-It works similarly to **Visual Studio**.
+It works similarly to **Visual Studio**, where panels needs to be dragged onto one of the elements that appear in the middle in order to be docked.

 TODO: IMAGE

-Panels can be dragged out into new windows, allowing you to take advantage of multi-monitor setups.
+Panels can be dragged out into new windows, allowing you to take advantage of multi-monitor setups or simply having another window to switch between.

+TODO: IMAGE OF FLOATING WINDOW

 ## Resetting the layout